The project is a collective response to the greek citizenship test and the racist unwritten lows towards people of Albanian origines.

-The AthIst Group : Kostas Christopoulos, Giorgos Giannakopoulos, Christos Iliadis, Vana Kostayola, Kostis Stafylakis, Sylvia Kouvali (Ath_Ist named after the cities of Athens and Istanbul)
+The AthIst Group was formed in May 2006 of Kostas Christopoulos, Giorgos Giannakopoulos, Christos Iliadis, Vana Kostayola, Kostis Stafylakis and Sylvia Kouvali with ” Ath_Ist” stemming from the prefix of the cities of Athens and Istanbul.

 In the early 90s, the Greek state and society suddenly experienced a vast and unprecedented flow of eastern European immigrants, as a result of the global events of a historical period.
 Namely, the largest immigration community, present both in metropolitan centers and in the periphery, was and still is people of Albanian origin.
 The uneasiness of the greek infrastructure along with the political climate of the Balkans in the 90s and the populist political culture of the post-dictatorship era in Greece among others, prompted a neo-nationalist discourse that exploited the existence of Albanian immigrants in order to coerce new dividing lines and identities.
 Semi-state institutions, such as the Orthodox Church of Greece, emphasized on the imaginary homogeneity of the Greek society and warned against the “threat of cultural alienation” triggered by the “unconditional flow of immigrants”.
 In this framework, there were cases where certain greek communities decided to implement unauthorized restrictions to Albanian immigrants [which among others constitute a working force that contributed to the stirring up of the greek economy] such as a curfew for a few days (the case of Palaio Keramidi).